tleverresmith/Saturna-Watcher-Terminal/readme.md

 ### TO-DO
 *These may not happen any time soon, I only work on this when the fancy strikes.
-Feel free to contribute code if you do these or anything else yourself!*
+Feel free to contribute code if you do one of these improvments or anything else cool!*
 - Make it pull your Saturna holdings from a wallet address
 - Display the value in a currency of your choice
 - Give a simple price change indication